diannedaian/61040-portfolio/README.md

 Some fun facts about me:
 1. I love Hollowknight (play Silksong!).
-2. I recently got into 3D modeling.
+2. I recently got into 3D modeling (see below).
-3. I was bitten by a shark on my left arm.
+3. I was bitten by a shark on my left arm (ask me about it).

 ![picture of a 3D model I made](/3dmodel.jpg)